Tavar Zawacki: Connected (2025)

 Following the Lockdown paintings (2020–2021), which were produced in Bali during the early months of the COVID-19 pandemic, Zawacki experienced a prolonged period of displacement.
 Between 2020 and 2025 he moved eighteen times across four countries on three continents without a permanent studio space.
-He has described this period as one of disconnection from both himself and the people around him, while also marking a transition in which he gave up alcohol, adopted daily meditation and breathwork practices, and sought to rebuild stability in his life.
+He has described this period as one of disconnection from both himself and the people around him, during which he stopped drinking alcohol, adopted daily meditation and breathwork practices, and sought to rebuild stability in his life.

-In 2025 he returned to Berlin and established a new studio, marking his first permanent workspace in over five years.
+In 2025 he returned to Berlin and established his first permanent studio since 2020.
 From this context he introduced the series Connected.
 The works are large-scale abstract paintings characterized by sweeping arcs of translucent color layered across the canvas.
-The overlapping veils generate secondary and tertiary tones, embodying Zawacki's principle of "1 + 1 = 3," where the meeting of two elements produces a third outcome.
+The overlapping veils generate secondary and tertiary tones, embodying Zawacki’s principle of "1 + 1 = 3," where the meeting of two elements produces a third outcome.

 The series engages with themes of connection and disconnection in contemporary society, referencing both community and the human need for collaboration.
-Zawacki has described the project as a visual exploration of how relationships between forms — and between people — create something greater than the sum of their parts.
+Zawacki has described the project as a visual exploration of how relationships between forms—and between people—create something greater than the sum of their parts.

-The Connected series is scheduled to debut publicly at Zawacki's Berlin studio in October 2025.
+The Connected series is scheduled to debut publicly at Zawacki’s Berlin studio in May 2026.